 Although mileage reimbursement is typically straightforward, there are variations to this method that employers, and employees, must be aware of.
 The first option is the standard mileage rate, and the second is the fixed and variable rate or FAVR.

 The standard mileage rate is the easiest and most straightforward way of tracking and reimbursing employees for use of their personal vehicles for employer-related activities.
 The IRS standard mileage rate addresses this specifically and is designed to make it very easy and straightforward for both the employer and employee.

 It’s important to keep in mind that an employer is not required to use the IRS standard mileage rate and may use their own rate.
 If this is the case, any additional reimbursement made to the employee above the IRS rate is subject to income tax.

 Those standards are set in order to make sure that mileage tax deductions shouldn’t be misused by either the employee or the employer.

 An employer may choose to use a combination of a variable mileage rate as well as a fixed cost to reimburse for other items:

-- Fixed rate: covers standard, month to month costs such as insurance, lease payments, depreciation, etc.)
+- The fixed rate is used to cover standard month-to-month costs such as insurance, lease payments, depreciation, etc.

 Employers Should Have An Accountable Plan